tmtxt/tmtxt.github.com/_posts/2024-08-26-a-unified-dev-environment.md

 To get the best of both worlds, fix all the existing problems with Codespaces while still maintaining the benefit of a unified development environment, we should run Devcontainer directly on our machine, not via Codespaces.

+> My blog is also configured with Devcontainer now! 😆

 # Aren’t we going back to our initial solution?
 No. Here is the comparison table